Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 If your image service is not provided by the `NgOptimizedImage` default loaders, you can create your custom loader as shown in the following example.

-> You must include a width check for creating the URL otherwise the provider generates the src with an undefined width.
+> **_NOTE:_** You must include a width check for creating the URL otherwise the provider generates the src with an undefined width.

 ```
-//in module add to providers
+// in module add to providers
 import { NgOptimizedImage, IMAGE_LOADER, ImageLoaderConfig } from '@angular/common';
 [{ provide: IMAGE_LOADER,
  useValue: (config: ImageLoaderConfig) => {
     const url = config.src && config.width ? `./assets/content/${config.src}-img-${config.width}.webp` : `./assets/content/${config.src}-img.webp`;
     return url; } }],

- //in markup
+// in markup
  <img priority ngSrc="custom-img" width="50" height="50" alt="custom image"/>

- //in DOM the img tag is changed to this
+// in DOM the img tag is changed to this
  <img _ngcontent-btb-c158="" ng-reflect-ng-src="business" ng-reflect-width="400" ng-reflect-height="400"
  alt="business" width="400" height="400" loading="lazy" fetchpriority="auto"
  ng-img="true" src="./assets/content/business-img.webp"